-However, it should be noted that L-tyrosine is considered safe for many adults to take either in short-term spurts or when topically applied to the skin.
+According to WebMD, however, it should be noted that L-tyrosine is considered safe for many adults to take either in short-term spurts or when topically applied to the skin.

 Reports of this happening, though, seem few and far between.

 L-tyrosine is probably safe for most adults to take.
-However, those with overactive thyroids or chronic migraines should avoid it.

 Since L-tyrosine is already something made within your body, there are not too many substances that it will have a negative interaction with.